Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-}

-The cross sections of these processes are parameterized with a coherent sum of two BW functions (model I), one BW and a two-body PHSP functions (model II), only one BW (model III), or a coherent sum of two BW functions and a two-body PHSP function (model IV), the cross section line shape is described by Equ.~\ref{ModelX}.
+The cross sections of these processes are parametrized with a coherent sum of two BW functions (model I), one BW and a two-body PHSP function (model II), only one BW (model III), or a coherent sum of two BW functions and a two-body PHSP function (model IV).
+The cross section line shape is described by

+where $R_{j}$ represents the amplitude to describe a given resonant structure and $\phi_{j}$ is the corresponding phase.
+The phase $\phi_{0}$ is set to zero and the other phases are given relative to the $R_{0}$.
+The $R_{j}$ can be the BW or two-body PHSP function.
+The two-body PHSP function is described by $R(\sqrt{s}) = p_{0} \sqrt{PS(\sqrt{s})/\sqrt{s}}$, where $p_{0}$ is a free parameter.

 For the $\EE \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}(\rightarrow\pi^{\mp}J/\psi)$ process, it is not possible to distinguish which model is the best at the current accuracy (Table~\ref{FitCsYres}).
 When describing the structure at 4.3 GeV, we fix its parameters to those of the $Y(4320)$ given in Ref.~\cite{BESIII:2022qal}.
 The interferences between different structures are also taken into account.
-The mass and width of the $Y(4220)$, and the significance of the $Y(4320)$ for these three processes in different models are listed in Table~\ref{FitCsYres}.
+The mass and width of the $Y(4220)$, and the significance of the $Y(4320)$ for these three processes in different models, are listed in Table~\ref{FitCsYres}.

-where $R_{j}$ represents the amplitude to describe a given resonant structure and $\phi_{j}$ is the corresponding phase.
-The phase $\phi_{0}$ is set to zero and the other phases are given relative to the $R_{0}$.
-The $R_{j}$ can be the BW or two-body PHSP function.
-The two-body PHSP function is described by $R(\sqrt{s}) = p_{0} \sqrt{PS(\sqrt{s})/\sqrt{s}}$, the $p_{0}$ is a free parameter.

 The systematic uncertainty of the fit comes mainly from the $\sqrt{s}$ calibration, the fit model, the parameters of $Y(4320)$, and PHSP factors.
 The total systematic uncertainty is given by assuming that these uncertainties are independent.
-The average mass and width of $Y(4220)$ are given by the process $\PZC$ (in model I) and $f_{0}(980)J/\psi$ (in model III), and ($M,~\Gamma$) = ($4225.8\pm4.2\pm3.1$~MeV/$c^{2}$, $55.3\pm9.5\pm11.1$~MeV).
+The average mass and width of $Y(4220)$ are given by the processes $\PZC$ (in model I), $f_{0}(980)J/\psi$ (in model III), and ($M,~\Gamma$) = ($4225.8\pm4.1\pm3.4$~MeV/$c^{2}$, $57.5\pm9.4\pm12.1$~MeV).